 Though it can be easy to immerse yourself in an exciting relationship, your youth is also a valuable time to learn about yourself and practice self-love.
 Recognizing your value as a human, the importance of experiencing and using your emotions for good, and connecting with people outside of yourself and your relationship are all ways to practice self-love.
 Romantic relationships in young people can negatively impact academic performance and other the growth of interpersonal skills, making the development of self outside of romantic relationships particularly important.

 A Lot Is Going On In Life

-“Mark has been extremely attentive to everything that I disclose.
-He’s not only provided me support but insight and encouragement to let me know I’m on a good path to self improvement and discovery.
-Furthermore, Mark has provided me valuable insight on my romantic relationship, specifically with learning more about the relationship dynamics and how to build a stronger, healthier relationship.”
+“Mark has been extremely attentive to everything.
+He’s not only supported me but insight and encouragement to let me know I’m on a good path to self-improvement and discovery.
+Furthermore, Mark has provided me valuable insight into my romantic relationship, specifically with learning more about the relationship dynamics and how to build a stronger, healthier relationship.”

 “Jackie is amazing!
 She’s very quick at reading people, and she takes me seriously and trusts my self-assessments.
-She hits the perfect balance of not judging or telling me what to do, but also telling me hard truths when I need to hear them.
+She hits the perfect balance of not judging or telling me what to do but also telling me hard truths when I need to hear them.
 It’s clear that she has a diversity of experience, and she has helped me understand other people in my life who also struggle with mental illnesses that are different than mine.
-I really feel like I have grown individually and in my relationship while working with Jackie, and I’m so grateful!
+I feel like I have grown individually and in my relationship while working with Jackie, and I’m so grateful!
 She’s also fun and relatable and someone I would want to hang out with outside therapy.”